pyrogram/pyrogram/docs/source/api/decorators.rst

 Decorators
 ==========

-While still being methods bound to the :class:`~pyrogram.Client` class, decorators are of a special kind and thus deserve a dedicated page.

 Decorators are able to register callback functions for handling updates in a much easier and cleaner way compared to :doc:`Handlers <handlers>`; they do so by instantiating the correct handler and calling :meth:`~pyrogram.Client.add_handler` automatically.
 All you need to do is adding the decorators on top of your functions.

 .. code-block:: python
-    :emphasize-lines: 6

     from pyrogram import Client